A Trace in the Sand

 So, many architects or technical leads absolutely, yes, still write code and this is important.
 But this may not be true of senior architects responsible for complex system architectures, with a number of architects and numerous developers reporting to them for technical direction.
 This is a big job, and leaves little time for writing code, creating tension between wanting to keep a hand in the game to retain skills and credibility, and the technical strategy setting, problem solving and communicating, advocating, defending and explaining that also takes time.
 Many of these senior architects ask how they can stay in touch better with the technical frontier and maintain the respect of developers they work with.
 My best answer is to refer to those senior architects that I have worked with, who have retained the respect of their development teams even though they no longer have the bandwidth to cut (critical path production) code.
 They are extremely smart.
 They pay attention to many sources, inside and outside their organization.
 And they pair up with developers to solve challenges they face.
 This pair programming provides the architect a chance to coach/demonstrate by doing, and to problem-solve hands-on, while being able to move on to other issues when that challenge is dealt with.
 The architect's role is to abstract and extract, create models, bring their own and others expertise to bear on creating and validating the architecture, synthesize practices to make common across the team, find the mechanisms to use consistently across the system.
 And this role should be seen as valuable and necessary to the team's success.
 The alternative is to see the architect as a threat, constraining, interrupting, intervening but walking off with the title and salary.
 This is why we say goodwill is the real silver bullet—again, if your team lets you do a good job as an architect, then you raise the productivity ceiling of the team.

 Architects are very much about expanding the creative capacity of the team, and achieving system integrity, system-fit-to-purpose and system-fit-to-context.
 Everyone plays a role in creating successful products and applications; not architects alone, not developers alone, not testers alone, not managers alone, nor marketing and business analysts alone.
 Yes, architects have an important role to play, and we need to let them play that role!
 In large projects, the architect's role should not be undercut by challenging the architect to load up on coding responsibilities and simultaneously keep the architecture solid and up-to-date.
 Something will have to give, and it will be the architecture.
-Just because a project enters the construction phase does not mean that the architect's role is done and now the architect can take on a fully-loaded developer role.
-If we are trying to do less waterfall and more agile modeling and development, then we have to recognize that we are spreading architecture work out through the entire construction phase.

 To get the benefits of architecture in terms of decreasing lifecycle costs and increasing productivity (and agility) and predictability, we need to make sure the architecture is protected from accommodations that weaken the structure and integrity of the system, and improved as faults are discovered, and that the architecture as documented keeps pace with the architecture as implemented.